Science / Fiction

 What are “group-by-treatment” interactions?
 Well, in this scenario instruction is conceived as a “treatment” applied to a learner who is completely passive; the teacher first diagnoses and sorts the learners into groups, applies a randomized “treatment” to each group, and then administers a test to determine which “treatment” worked better –– like a drug trial.
 The learner has no agency or choice in this; her role is simply to take her medicine as directed.
 But when you remove the agency of the learner, it becomes unclear whether you are measuring something about the learning or something about the teaching.
 Anyone who actually hangs around with real human children knows that instruction designed to achieve a certain goal may not actually achieve that goal; in other words, there’s no guarantee that making those “auditory learners” perform a rap song about the Taft-Hartley Act is actually going to be more effective than a regular old history lesson about the Taft-Hartley Act.
 (Don’t get me wrong; I’m sure there are some awesome rap songs about the Taft-Hartley Act out there.)

-But here’s the next problem: excluded from the list of methodologically acceptable studies is anything that involves the kind of creative project-based activities that teachers (or students) might come up with to address the needs of diverse learners (including rap songs about the Taft-Hartley Act.)
+But here’s the next problem: excluded from the list of methodologically acceptable studies is anything that involves the kind of creative project-based activities that teachers (or students) might come up with to address the needs of diverse learners.
 Why?
 Because there’s no way to be sure that they aren’t just better or more interesting than regular classroom lessons.
 From the standpoint of strict scientific method, this is, of course, correct; your experimental protocol should control every variable except the one you are testing.
 How can you achieve this?
 By further simplification, of course: by creating a lesson so lacking in complexity that it can’t possibly be interesting to anyone.
 Like memorizing a random list of words.

 Here’s where you run into what cognitive psychologist Frank Smith pointed out long ago; that much education research takes the form of collecting data on people’s ability to learn nonsense.
 The problem with this is that data about how people memorize a meaningless list of words may or may not have much to do with how they learn in complex, meaningful contexts.
 Many studies have shown that people (like rats and pigeons) can be induced to perform mechanical learning tasks at a low level in response to rewards or punishments, but that in the long run (for people, at least) rewards and punishments seem to lessen intrinsic motivation to learn.
 So maybe most people can memorize a short random list of words equally well whether the words are presented visually or verbally.
 That, in itself, is a marginally interesting minor finding.
 But what does it really tell us?